Working with Namespaces and Services in Kubernetes

 Alternative (Using Port Forwarding if LoadBalancer Doesn't Work in Minikube)

-doesn't work, you can use port forwarding as an alternative:
+If minikube service doesn't work, you can use port forwarding as an alternative:

 kubectl port-forward svc/todo-app-loadbalancer-service -n <namespace-name> 8080:80